 One of my all-time favorite spots, just because of its cosiness and its simplicity.
 Few places are more Parisian than this one: it’s the ideal place to drink red wine and nibble French cheeses without spending a fortune.

 This charming bar located in the Saint Germain des Prés area is one of the few bars that has remained pretty much unchanged since its opening in 1952.
-The prices seem not to have change a lot either: during the happy hour you can treat yourself and your friends for €16 a bottle, which is an excellent deal for Parisian standards.
+The prices seem not to have changed a lot either: during the happy hour you can treat yourself and your friends for €16 a bottle.
+Don’t expect excellence, but what they serve is usually quite enjoyable.

 Given its location, Chez Georges attracts both French and foreign locals – I guess it’s the characteristic spot that foreigners love.
 I personally like the fact that the crowd is always mingled, both in nationality and in age, without having become a tourist trap.
 Many students come here, but there always is a regular Parisian crowd hanging around the bar like they have probably been for decades.

 Another good thing is that Chez Georges is actually two bars: the one on the ground floor is nicely decorated and an excellent place to have a meaningful conversation, as there is no music at all – which to me can be a great bonus.

 The bar in the cave is more suitable for festive evenings: around midnight the intellectual ambiance is driven away by hits of the Village People and Boney M. I’ll let you choose depending on your mood.